faucetsdn/udmi/docs/specs/sequences/config.md

   * There is an update from internal logic
 * Other [sequences](./) such as [writeback](writeback.md) may have specific behaviors relating to state messages
-* A device should of continuously operating when recieving an erroneous config message.
+* A device should of continuously operating when receiving an erroneous config message.
 The

 ![State and config](images/state.png)